tripstation/development/atm/README.md

-To start the application
-cd to the atm directory
+To setup the application and create the database structure:- cd to the atm directory run mvnw spring-boot:run
+Wait for it to finish.
-To run the application run mvnw spring-boot:run
+Kill the application with control c.
+Fire up your Ide and import the project.
+Go into the test directory.
-The AtmControllerTest can be run from the src/test/java directory as Junit testsThe file atm.txt file contains the input data.
+The AtmControllerTest can be run from the src/test/java directory as Junit tests.
-This can be added to and will dynamically update the appication if it is changed.
+Firstly the unit tests run.
+Then the file atm.txt that contains the input data is parsed and the account transactions processed.